Oktoberfest

 Join us for two full days of celebrating the Bavarian tradition of the Wies'n.

 Tickets are now available to purchase for both days of the Fest.
-We ask guests planning on attending to please pre-purchase this year in advance is possible.
-Tickets purchased online will be $10 (+applicable fees) and guests purchasing tickets at the door on the day of the event will be charged $12.
+We ask guests planning on attending to please pre-purchase tickets in advance if possible.
+Tickets purchased online will be $10 (+ a small processing fee) and guests purchasing tickets at the door on the day of the event will be charged $12.
+Please note: only cash is accepted at the gates, but there is an ATM on site.

 Children 12 and under do not require a ticket to attend.
 No dogs or other pets are allowed, service animals only.